PrabuMS07/AI-Data-Cleaner-Visualizer-Streamlit-App/README.md

 *   `MODEL_NAME`: The Ollama model tag to use (default: `qwen2.5:7b`).
 Make sure this model is pulled via `ollama pull <model_name>`.
 *   `TEMP_DIR`: The directory where temporary files (uploaded dataset, cleaned dataset, plots, generated code) are stored (default: `temp`).
 This directory is created automatically.

-## 🤝 Contributing

-Contributions are welcome!
-If you have suggestions for improvements or find bugs, please feel free to open an issue or submit a pull request.

-1. Fork the Project
-2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the Branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request